 - Finely chop the onion.

-- Heat the olive oil in the roasting tin/large pan and cook the onions until soft.
+- Heat the olive oil in a large heavy bottomed pan or tin and cook the onions until soft.

 - While the chutney is cooking, place clean jars and lids (with lids removed) on a baking tray in the oven at a low temperature for about 10 minutes to sterilise.